drash99/BaekJoon/README.md

 My solution for BaekJoon OJ.

 Solution in folder may not be a solution to the folder name.
-(Modified to solve similar problems)
+(Modified to solve similar problems, or WIP)

 Solution may not be perfect and optimized.